newpolygons/Blueberry/docs/CLI.md

 # --style

-This argument will allow you to select a different style then the default 'video'
+This argument will allow you to select a different style then the default 'gradient'

 Currently supported styles are

-video, gradient, block
+gradient, block

 eg. --style 'gradient'